haimbilia/BuyHub/readme.txt

-    => 060839 - Admin UI: Getting multiple issues under the "Blog Post Categories" section => 061660 - Admin UI: Titles, shop rating, and images are missing on the product reviews page => 061658 - Admin UI: "Invalid Request" error is showing while clicking on the "New" button on the product`s review page
+    => 060839 - Admin UI: Getting multiple issues under the "Blog Post Categories" section => 061660 - Admin UI: Titles, shop rating, and images are missing on the product reviews page => 061658 - Admin UI: "Invalid Request" error is showing while clicking on the "New" button on the product`s review page => 061657 - Admin UI: Search is not working properly on the "Product Reviews" page

 Known Issues and Problems :